 At this time, there’s still a lot of unknowns about COVID-19.
 Health officials are actively collecting data to better understand the disease and report on that information daily.
 Your health care provider can help you find answers to your questions.
-See below a list of questions that can help you stay up-to-date and advocate for yourself.
+The list of questions below can help you stay up-to-date and advocate for yourself.

 All questions are important because they can help ease your worries.
-Ask your provider to answers all your questions, like:
+Ask your provider to answer all of your questions, like:

 - How will my prenatal care visits change?

 - Should I do anything differently to protect myself from COVID-19 while pregnant?

 - Is it still safe for me to go to work while pregnant?

 - What should I do if I develop COVID-19 symptoms?

 - Are there medications that are safe to take if I get COVID-19?

 - Does being pregnant mean that I’m high risk for getting sick from COVID-19?

 - What can happen to me or my baby if I get COVID-19?